 3. Poems should not be entered in any other competition, or have previously been a prizewinner in any other competition.

 4. Poems should be no longer than 40 lines.

 5. Each poem should be typed on a separate sheet of A4 paper, and must not bear your name or any other form of identification.
 On a separate sheet of paper list your name, address, titles of poems submitted, and where you heard about this competition.
 No application form necessary.

 6. Entry fee: £3.00 per poem or £10.00 for 4 poems.

 7. Any number of poems can be submitted on payment of the appropriate fee.
 Cheques and postal orders should be made payable to Nottingham Poetry Society.
 No stamps, foreign currency or Irish P.O’s accepted

-9. Prizes will be presented at a public adjudication in Nottingham on 26th October 2013.
+9. Prizes will be presented at a public adjudication in Nottingham in October 2016.
 All prizewinning poems will be published on this website.
 The decision of the adjudicator is final.

 10. Entries should be addressed to: The Competition Secretary, 38 Harrow Road, West Bridgford, Nottingham NG2 7DU

 11. No entrant may be awarded more than one prize.

 To request further details, please contact us.